How does Arizona’s worker classification test work in 2026?

 | US DOL (FLSA) | Federal wage and hour | Economic-reality test (proposed change effective if NPRM finalised; RIN 1235-AA46, 27 Feb 2026) |

-Teamed becomes your legal Employer of Record in Arizona for a flat $599 per employee per month, single fixed rate, zero FX mark-up.
+Teamed becomes your legal Employer of Record in Arizona for a flat from $599 per employee per month, starting rate, zero FX mark-up.

 For genuine 1099 engagements the same platform runs the Contractor Classifier, generates a signature-ready DIBS, and ships the parallel workers’ comp written agreement.